cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ---

-## Development/hardware
+## Software
-Troubleshooting setup of hardware or build issues.
+Troubleshooting setup of other, non-game software.

 ---